DevExpress-Examples/asp-net-web-forms-dashboard-get-underlying-data-for-clicked-item/Readme.md

 # Dashboard for  Web Forms  - How to obtain a dashboard item's underlying data for a clicked visual element

-The following example uses the ASPxDashboard's [client-side API](https://docs.devexpress.com/Dashboard/116302/web-dashboard/aspnet-web-forms-dashboard-control/client-side-api-overview) to get underlying data that corresponds to a particular visual element.
+The following example uses the DashboardControl's [client-side API](https://docs.devexpress.com/Dashboard/116302/web-dashboard/aspnet-web-forms-dashboard-control/client-side-api-overview) to get underlying data that corresponds to a particular visual element.

 In this example, the [ViewerApiExtensionOptions.onItemClick](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions#js_devexpress_dashboard_viewerapiextensionoptions_onitemclick) event is handled to obtain underlying data and invoke the [dxPopup](https://js.devexpress.com/DevExtreme/ApiReference/UI_Components/dxPopup/) widget with the child [dxDataGrid](https://js.devexpress.com/DevExtreme/ApiReference/UI_Components/dxDataGrid/).
 In the event handler, the [ItemClickEventArgs.requestUnderlyingData](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ItemClickEventArgs?p=netframework#js_devexpress_dashboard_itemclickeventargs_requestunderlyingdata) method returns records from the dashboard's data source.
 The `dxDataGrid` displays these records.